weval-org/configs/README.md

 5.  **Phase 5: Documentation.**
     *   Flesh out the `description` field in your blueprint.
 Use markdown to summarize the blueprint's purpose, the scenarios it tests, and list the primary canonical sources used.
 This provides transparency and context for all users.

-Following this workflow ensures your contribution is a high-quality, long-lasting asset to the CivicEval project.
+Following this workflow ensures your contribution is a high-quality, long-lasting asset to the Weval project.

 ### Standard Contribution Methods